 The School of Pharmacy offers generous scholarships to individuals committed to practicing in a rural area, such as the $10,000 National Western Stock Show Scholarship.

-Every CU pharmacy student completes at least one rural Colorado rotation that exposes them to the unique challenges and rewards of rural healthcare.
+Every CU pharmacy student completes at least two rural Colorado rotations, between the IPPE Health-System, the advanced IPPE and APPEs, that expose them to the unique challenges and rewards of rural healthcare.